 It is recommended that trading entities properly monitor administrative and business level reject messages to ensure that order entry systems have proper order reject handling capabilities.
 Likewise, trading entities should also monitor the behavior of Drop Copy sessions to insure they connect properly, and stay connected properly.
 It should be noted however that CME Group expects electronic activity to be monitored at all times.

 If the GCC detects behavior, either iLink or Network based, that may be potentially detrimental to CME Group Globex markets or systems, and this behavior is not corrected in a timely manner, the GCC will take action by either closing the port for the applicable iLink session, or blocking problematic IP ranges.
 Please note, all such actions are subject to regulatory review.

-Firms will incur a $1,000 port closure maintenance fee, per session (up to $10,000 per event) for behavior which results in the closure of an iLink session ports, or IP range blockage by CME Group.
+Firms will incur a $1,000 port closure fee, for each event, per session, per day (up to $10,000 per registered entity) for behavior which results in the closure of an iLink session ports, or IP range blockage by CME Group.

 The CME Registered Entity that is the administrative owner of the GFID/iLink session or Drop Copy target session causing the detrimental behavior.
 This charge will appear as “Port Closure Fee” on the Registered Entity's monthly statements under the Description column.
 However, if a Registered Entity is not associated with the Drop Copy target session the charge will be sent to the subscriber that the Site ID is assigned to.

 CME Group will consider waiver requests if non-repeat customers can demonstrate real-time monitoring and prompt corrective measures have been implemented and the behavior is not repeated.

 Yes, an iLink session’s port will be closed regardless of whether there are working orders or not.